Inno-MT-CoMonSENSE-Project/arduino_loRa/README.md

 The *temp_humidity_LPP.ino* is a sketch which measures temperature and humidity of surroundings, encode data to Cayenne LPP format and send them to the gateway and up to application server.

 There is a need to update the NwkSKey - network session key, AppSKey - application session key and DevAddr - end-device address with values chosen/generated during device Activation configuration in the previous step.

+# Arduino-LMIC library
+According to this forum (https://www.thethingsnetwork.org/forum/t/overview-of-lorawan-libraries-howto/24692), the first Arduino LMIC implementation was LMIC-Arduino (https://github.com/matthijskooijman/arduino-lmic) which has long served as the reference implementation but it is no longer maintained.
+The new reference implementation is https://github.com/mcci-catena/arduino-lmic.

+As explained in readme of the new reference implemenation, we might have a problems with memory available as:
+  - This library can be quite heavy on small systems, especially if the fairly small ATmega 328p (such as in the Arduino Uno) is used.
+In the default configuration, the available 32K flash space is nearly filled up (this includes some debug output overhead, though).
+By disabling some features in project_config/lmic_project_config.h (like beacon tracking and ping slots, which are not needed for Class A devices), some space can be freed up.